Bill seeks to criminalize use or sale of fake vaccine cards - NewsBreak

 Bill seeks to criminalize use or sale of fake vaccine cards

-OLYMPIA, Wash, — A lawmaker in Washington state wants to make it a crime to use or sell a fake COVID-19 vaccination card.
+OLYMPIA, Wash.
+(AP) — A lawmaker in Washington state wants to make it a crime to use or sell a fake COVID-19 vaccination card.

 Northwest News Network reports that the measure, sponsored by Democratic state Sen. Jesse Salomon of Shoreline, would make it a misdemeanor to use a forged or falsified COVID-19 vaccination document.
 It would also make it a class C felony punishable by up to five years in prison and a $10,000 fine to sell or transfer false COVID-19 vaccine cards.